An alternative Chameleon installation method is using a snippet manager, such as Google Tag Manager (GTM).

 // Name the property by adding UID (in this case) in the Global Variable Name and Rename Variable fields

-Note: It is mandatory to send a UID to identify users in Chameleon, otherwise your Experiences will not display.
+You need to send a UID to identify users in Chameleon, otherwise, your Experiences will not be displayed.

-Note: All data sent to Chameleon needs to be defined in these variables and interpolated into the snippet.
-In order to work correctly, these properties need to exist on the page so GTM can reference them:
+Note: Any data sent to Chameleon needs to be defined in these variables and interpolated into the snippet.
+In order to work correctly, these properties need to exist on the page so that GTM can reference them.

 Go ahead and publish your new tag!